wp-plugins/wordpress-form-manager/readme.txt

 Subtitles and notes can also be added to the form in any location.

+= Publishing a Form =
+Forms are placed within posts or pages.
+For example, if your form's slug is 'form-1', put the following within a post or page:

+`[form form-1]`

 = Changes: =
+= 1.3.11 =
+* Full Unicode support
+* Added date validator for text fields

 = 1.3.10 =
 * Added API stable fm_doFormBySlug($formSlug) to show forms within templates
 * Admin can change plugin's shortcode in 'Advanced Settings'